Vivianblithe/Vivianblithe/VHPortfolio.md

 ### Blueprints documentation

 Blueprints are technical articles explaining how to solve a specific use case, usually integrating Genesys functionality with third-party applications.
-These are created by SMEs, usually developers.
-A technical writer then performs a substantiative technical edit, that includes testing for missing or unclear procedures, revises it for documentation standards, clarity, and grammar, and reworks the diagram to comply with Genesys graphics standards.
-The following blueprints are ones I for which have been the technical writer:
+SMEs, usually developers, create them, then a technical writer performs a substantiative technical edit.
+This edit includes testing for missing or unclear procedures, revising it for documentation standards, clarity, and grammar, and reworking the diagram to comply with Genesys graphics standards.
+The following blueprints are ones for which I have been the technical writer:

 * [Automate callbacks using always-running campaigns and data actions](https://developer.genesys.cloud/blueprints/automated-callback-blueprint/)
 * [Deploy the Lex-Kendra chatbot on Genesys Cloud](https://developer.genesys.cloud/blueprints/aws-lex-kendra/)